anshuman-law/law-syllabi/Legal-Research-Methodology.md

     o Fiona King, Cartooning and Mind Mapping in the Doctoral Journey, available at https://www.doi.org/10.1163/23644583-BJA10002

+    o The Literature Review, https://pressbooks.bccampus.ca/researchmethods/chapter/the-literature-review-adapted-from-adjei-n-d/

     o J Webster & RT Watson, Analyzing the Past to Prepare for the Future: Writing a Literature Review, available at https://www.jstor.org/stable/4132319

+    o J Brocke et al, Reconstructing the Giant: On the Importance of Rigour in Documenting the Literature Search Process, available at https://aisel.aisnet.org/ecis2009/161/

     o J Knopf, Doing a literature review, available at https://www.jstor.org/stable/20451692

     o D Boote and P Beile, Scholars before Researchers: On the Centrality of the Dissertation Literature Review in Research Preparation, available at https://www.jstor.org/stable/3699805

+    o F Dziopa, A Systematic Literature Review of the Applications of Q-Technique and Its Methodology, https://doi.org/10.1027/1614-2241/a000021

+    o R Whittemore & K Knafl, The Intergrated Review: Updated Methodology, https://doi.org/10.1111/j.1365-2648.2005.03621.x

     o M Crowe & L Sheppard, Mind mapping research methods, https://doi.org/10.1007/s11135-011-9463-8

     o A Zanasi, Text Mining Tools, https://doi.org/10.2495/978-1-85312-995-7/21